Industryswarm/blackrock/README.md

-# Blackrock Application Server and Web Framework
+# Blackrock Application Server

 ###### <br/>

 ### Introduction

-Welcome to the Blackrock Application Server & Framework.
-Blackrock has a Reactive / Event-Driven Architecture, and contains all the functionality you need to build your next Node.JS application, whether it be a web application, web service or something else.
+Welcome to the Blackrock Application Server.
+Blackrock has a Reactive / Event-Driven Architecture, and contains all the functionality you need to build your next Node.JS application, whether it be a web app, web service or something else.

 <br/>